kermitt2/biblio_glutton_harvester/Readme.md

 - `batch_size` gives the number of PDF that is considered for parallel process at the same time, the process will move to a new batch only when all the PDF of the previous batch will be processed.

+- `"prioritize_pmc"` indicates if the harvester has to choose a PMC PDF (NIH PMC or Europe PMC) when available instead of a publisher PDF, this can improve the harvesting success rate and performance, but depending on the task the publisher PDF might be preferred.

 - if a `biblio_glutton_base` URL service is provided, biblio-glutton will be used to enrich the metadata of every harvested articles. biblio-glutton provides aggregated metadata that extends CrossRef records with PubMed information and strong identifiers.

 - if a DOI is not found by `biblio_glutton`, it is possible to call the CrossRef REST API as a fallback to retrieve the publisher metadata.
 This is useful when the biblio-glutton service presents a gap in coverage for recent DOI records.